SCLOUD-PTE-LTD/docs/public-cloud/storage/udata-ark.md

 ### How is the Reconciliation Fee Calculated?

-Total reconciliation cost per host = (Expiration Date – Current Date) × Disk Size × Data Ark Unit Price
+> Total reconciliation cost per host = (Expiration Date – Current Date) × Disk Size × Data Ark Unit Price

-> Example:

-If your monthly plan expires on March 10, and you choose to reconcile on March 9, with a 20 GB system disk and 20 GB data disk, the total cost would be:
+Example: if your monthly plan expires on March 10, and you choose to reconcile on March 9, with a 20 GB system disk and 20 GB data disk, the total cost would be:

 ```
-40 × (0.4 / 31) = ¥0.52
+40 × (0.4 / 31) = RMB 0.52
 ```

 ## Product Pricing